Merit-based Tuition Scholarships

-To recognize those students with outstanding academic achievement, the School of Law offers merit awards to selected, on-time admitted applicants.
-These decisions are made through a committee process and take into consideration factors such as leadership skills, years of work experience and overcoming adversity.
+The School of Law offers merit-based tuition awards to select admitted applicants.
+These decisions are made through a committee process and take into consideration factors such as leadership skills, years of work experience, academic achievements and overcoming adversity.

 Public Interest Law Scholarship

 As one of the nation’s leading public interest law schools, we are committed to developing a community of intelligent, thoughtful and inspired lawyers.
 To this end, the law school and its graduates developed the Public Interest Law Scholarship (PILS) Program in 1999.
 Our most generous award program, this 100 percent tuition scholarship is granted to several admitted applicants each year.
 All prospective students who submit their applications by January 10, 2014, will automatically be considered for the Public Interest Law Scholarship.
 No additional application is required; however, applicants are encouraged to submit supplemental, optional materials if they would like to do so.
 For more information about the Public Interest Law Scholarship and its selection process, please explore the PILS Website.

 The goals of the Peace Corps and Teach For America are a natural match with the mission of the School of Law.
 Many alumni/ae from these organizations wish to pursue a law degree to advance social justice and make a difference in society.
 To support their continued efforts, the law school offers merit-based tuition scholarships.
 (The law school also waives the application fee for those applicants involved with these programs.
 Please contact the Office of Admissions at firstname.lastname@example.org for more information.)